-Q1: If I have many permits that are GST short-paid due to the GST rate change, do I have to declare multiple GST short-payment permits to account for the GST short-paid?
+Q1: If I have many permits for different importers that are GST short-paid due to the GST rate change, do I have to declare multiple GST short-payment permits to account for the GST short-paid?

-A1: You may take a single "SPGST" permit for up to 50 original TradeNet permits that require GST short-payment due to GST rate change.
+A1: You are required to take up separate "SPGST" permits for the different importers.
+You may take a single "SPGST" permit for up to 50 original TradeNet permits that require GST short-payment due to GST rate change for each importer.
 You are required to declare the original TradeNet permit number under the "Previous Lot Number" field instead of "Previous Permit Number" field in the "SPGST" permit.

-Q2: Why is the GST rate for the "SPGST" permit 1% instead of 8%?
+Q2: Why is the GST rate for the "SPGST" permit 1% instead of 9%?

-A2: Declaring 8% as the GST rate for "SPGST" permit will require you to re-calculate the CIF/FOB value to be declared in the "SPGST" permit application based on the amount of GST short-paid.
+A2: Declaring 9% as the GST rate for "SPGST" permit will require you to re-calculate the CIF/FOB value to be declared in the "SPGST" permit application based on the amount of GST short-paid.
 For ease of declaration, you are to declare 1% as the GST rate and the "Total CIF/FOB Value" in the Original TradeNet permit quoted in the "Previous Lot Number" field for non-dutiable goods, without the need for re-calculation.
 Similarly, for GST short payments to be made for previous permit(s) covering both non-dutiable and dutiable goods, or dutiable goods only, you are to declare 1% as the GST rate and the sum of (Total CIF/FOB Value, Total Customs Duty Amount and Total Excise Duty Amount) in the Original TradeNet permit quoted in the "Previous Lot Number" field.

-Q3: How do I apply for short-payment permits for overlanded goods in excess of the quantity (stated in commercial invoice) that are cleared on or after 1 Jan 2023?
+Q3: How do I apply for short-payment permits for overlanded goods in excess of the quantity (stated in commercial invoice) that are cleared on or after 1 Jan 2024?

-A3: You are required to obtain a short payment "SPGST" permit to pay for the GST short-paid using the GST rate of 1% based on the value of the imported goods in the Original TradeNet permit quoted in the "Previous Lot Number" field and also obtain another short payment "SPNOSTK" permit to pay for the GST short-paid using the GST Rate 8% based on the value of the overlanded goods stated in the commercial invoice.
+A3: You are required to obtain a short payment "SPGST" permit to pay for the GST short-paid using the GST rate of 1% based on the value of the imported goods in the Original TradeNet permit quoted in the "Previous Lot Number" field and also obtain another short payment "SPNOSTK" permit to pay for the GST short-paid using the GST Rate 9% based on the value of the overlanded goods stated in the commercial invoice.

-Q4: How do I apply for short-payment permits for overlanded goods in excess of the quantity (stated in commercial invoice) that are cleared before 1 Jan 2023?
+Q4: How do I apply for short-payment permits for overlanded goods in excess of the quantity (stated in commercial invoice) that are cleared before 1 Jan 2024?

-A4: You are required to obtain a short-payment "SPNOSTK" permit (Message/Declaration Type = IN-PAYMENT (GST or DNG), Place of Receipt = "SPNOSTK") to pay the GST short-paid using the GST Rate of 7% based on the value of the overlanded goods stated in the commercial invoice.
+A4: You are required to obtain a short-payment "SPNOSTK" permit (Message/Declaration Type = IN-PAYMENT (GST or DNG), Place of Receipt = "SPNOSTK") to pay the GST short-paid using the GST Rate of 8% based on the value of the overlanded goods stated in the commercial invoice.